Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 >'But I say, walk by the Spirit, and you will not carry out the desire of the flesh.
 For the desire of the flesh is against the Spirit, and the Spirit against the flesh; for these are in opposition to one another, in order to keep you from doing whatever you want.
 But if you are led by the Spirit, you are not under the Law.'
 (Galatians 5:16-18)
 - connect to Galatians 5:4 – it is good we are not under the law b/c we are not able to justify ourselves by the law b/c our strength alone is to weak
 	- walk by the spirit = gain the strength of the spirit
+- "The flesh is not more powerful than the spirit"

 >'If we live by the Spirit, let’s follow the Spirit as well.'
 (Galatians 5:25)
 - If the Spirit lies in you & you live in Christ, then you might was well take advantage of it by listening to His advice